• Home

 C-PTSD is different in that the triggering event or string of events originates in a person's early childhood.
 The "C" stands for complex, meaning that someone who was meant to care and protect us by way of their relation to us, instead was the person doing harm.

-Post Traumatic Growth (PTG) refers to the psychcological struggle that ensues when grappling with PTSD or C-PTSD and our core beliefs about ourselves and the world are challenged.
-Through the struggle we gain a sense of personal growth contributing to positive shifts in our lives such as in our relationships, we feel stronger, possibilities open up, appreciation of life and even spiritual change emerge.
+PTG refers to the psychological struggle that ensues when grappling with PTSD or C-PTSD.
+It is a time of great change, where our core beliefs about ourselves and the world are challenged.
+Through this struggle we gain a sense of personal growth which contributes to positive shifts in our lives.
+We may feel stronger, both mentally and emotionally, our relationships improve in new ways, possibilities open up and an appreciation of life and even spiritual change emerge.

-Relationships are meant to be a place of refuge and when we have a history of relational harm, relationships can feel quite threatening at times. and how we have learned to adapt in the face of traumatic experiences.
+Relationships are meant to be a place of refuge and when there is a history of relational harm, relationships can feel (and be) quite threatening at times.
+How we have learned to adapt in the face of traumatic experiences early on,

 Perinatal mental health focuses on pregnant individuals, new parents, and their families, addressing the unique challenges that arise during this transformative time.
-This includes but is not limited to parenting support, difficulty conceiving, pregnancy loss & grief, perinatal depression and anxiety, or birth trauma.
+I am trained through PostPartum Support International in Perinatal Mood and Anxiety Disorders to provide assessment and treatment of perinatal mood disorders.

 Teens and young adults are at a pivotal time of their lives which presents its own unique opportunities for growth and challenges.
 Having a third party, caring and trusted adult at this time aids in you becoming the conscious, active driver of your own life versus an unconscious, passive passenger.